 - Sleeping pill side effects can potentially be severe.
 Anyone who is experiencing problems while taking sleeping pills should talk to their doctor.
 Switching to another type of sleep aid may help people have fewer side effects.

 - Going through medical detox and rehab is the safest and most effective way to break free from a sleeping pill addiction.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can address a substance used disorder.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can address a substance used disorder.
 You deserve a healthier future, call today.

 Chong, Yinong; Fryar, Cheryl D.; Gu, Qiuping.
 “Prescription Sleep Aid Use Among Adults: United States, 2005–2010.”
 NCHS Data Brief No. 127, August 2013.
 Accessed August 31, 2019.

 Centers for Disease Control and Prevention.
 “Sleep Health.”
 August 31, 2018.
 Accessed August 31, 2019.